jlucas1980/jlucas1980/README.md

 You can click the Preview link to take a look at your changes.
 --->
-DeanniaVideo.eaf. and DeanniaVideo.pfsx were created with ELAN software for annotating
+DeanniaVideo.eaf. and DeanniaVideo.pfsx were created with ELAN software for annotating ELANVisualizationsinTableau.pptx shows different visualizations in Tableau using data from the "biker_biker_buddy" file in elanBUcorpus